Challenge level: 3 out of 5

 Our awesome adventure gives us chances to take in this top hiking spot from every angle and even kayak the beautiful River Tuul!

 Along the way, we’ll keep our eyes peeled for over two-hundred species of birds, including falcons, kestrels and even vultures!

-By night, we’ll camp in idyllic spots, far from everyday life and looking out for shooting stars in a sky void of light pollution.
+By night, we’ll camp in idyllic spots, far from everyday life and look out for shooting stars in a sky void of light pollution.